June 8, 2023

 Bonus: In case you missed it, there are a couple of news items of note this week:

 The recently discovered MOVEit Transfer and MOVEit Cloud zero-day vulnerability has resulted in many successful attacks against organizations who use the products.
-If your organization uses MOVEit, and you haven’t heard anything internally about how your company was affected, make sure this news didn’t get missed. https://www.progress.com/security/moveit-transfer-and-moveit-cloud-vulnerability, https://nvd.nist.gov/vuln/detail/CVE-2023-34362
+If your organization uses MOVEit, and you haven’t heard anything internally about how your company was affected, make sure this news didn’t get missed. https://www.progress.com/trust-center/moveit-transfer-and-moveit-cloud-vulnerability, https://nvd.nist.gov/vuln/detail/CVE-2023-34362

 Also, an announcement this week from Barracuda regarding the recent vulnerabilities with the Email Security Gateway (ESG) self-hosted appliance.
 The company says that if you were impacted by the vulnerability, “appliances must be immediately replaced regardless of patch version level.”
 What a headache! https://www.barracuda.com/company/legal/esg-vulnerability